 Reports and website should always tie an IVF success rate to a period of time.
 For example, a clinic’s 2016 live birth rate should be specified, rather than a general number.
 If the clinic wants to, it can specify that the live birth rate they are providing is all time/lifetime.
 However, people considering that particular clinic won’t have good information if the clinic doesn’t provide it.

-Bring questions about success rates with you to the first consultation, even if success rates are publicly posted.
 Every woman and couple’s fertility circumstances are different.
 For this reason, the odds of success may be higher or lower than the success rates posted.
 A good fertility doctor will explain the success rates, but at the same time, provide clarity and insight into a woman’s personal fertility issues.

 New Clinics or Specialists – How to Get Their IVF Success Rates